-The first is the wall between the actor and the actor himself, his instrument.
-This is a relationship full of paradox, and so difficult to solve without falling into narcissism.
+The first is the wall between the individual actor and the actor's self-as-instrument.
+This is a relationship full of paradox, and so difficult to solve without falling into either self-doubt or narcissism.

-The second is the wall between the actor and his material, his character, his text etc. Here the work begins with identification and transformation, and leads to questions of responsibility and a sense of ownership of one’s creation.
+The second is the wall between the actor and the material, the character, the text etc. Here the work begins with identification and transformation, and leads to questions of responsibility and a sense of ownership of one’s creation.

-The third is the wall between the actor and his partner on the stage, the other actor.
-To really listen, even while under the pressures of performance, takes great courage.
+The third is the wall between the actor and the partner on the stage, the other actor.
+To really listen and share, even while under the pressures of performance, takes great courage.
 The other actor must be allowed to be more than just a piece of stage furniture that happens to talk.